harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-iam-integration.md

 * **GSA_PROJECT:** The project ID of the IAM service account.

 :::note
-It can take up to 30 minutes for cached tokens to expire.
+It takes up to 30 minutes for cached tokens to expire.
 :::

 * Remove the annotation from the service account being used for HCE GCP experiments using the following command: